Two men laundering clothes outside

 Building on top of your cleaned data

 Once your data has been cleaned, you can take the next step and explore other exciting features of OpenRefine.
 The user community of OpenRefine has developed two particularly interesting extensions which allow you to link your data to data that has already been published on the Web.
-The RDF Refine extension transforms plaintext keywords into URLs.
+The RDF Transform extension transforms plaintext keywords into URLs.
 The NER extension allows you to apply named-entity recognition (NER), which identifies keywords in flowing text and gives them a URL.

 Conclusions